Contact us for more info about Sardinia & Corsica

 Tour Excludes:

-• International and domestic flights or airport taxes
+• International and domestic flights & airport taxes

 • Passport and travel visa (if required)